UI customization guide

 -

-To remove the Go back button from the action bar of the chat screen, adapt the value of com.unblu.conversation.actionbar.ui.showBackButton as required.
-The back button’s hint can be changed in the text property com.unblu.core.client.spa.component.actionbar.ActionBar.backAction.
+To remove the Go back button from the action bar of the chat screen, set the value of com.unblu.conversation.actionbar.ui.showBackButton as required.

 On the PIN entry screen, you can remove the Go back button by setting com.unblu.visitor.ui.pinentry.allowBack to